Is a Cover Letter Necessary?

 • Showcase your career progression.

-• Mention connections you have to the company like referrals from current employees.
+• Mention connections you have to the company, such as referrals from current employees.

 • Convey your passion for the profession and your motivation to work for the company.